14 ways of getting up close and personal with nature in the Charente-Maritime.

 The Asinerie du Baudet du Poitou

 This 55 hectare site is devoted to the protection and breeding of Poitevin horses, Poitevin mules and Poitevin donkeys.
-The cutest of all these breeds has to be the Baudet du Poitou, the Poitevin donkey, instantly recognizable due to its highly distinctive long shaggy coat!
-At the Asinerie du Baudet du Poitou, an Echappées nature© site, you can pet the jennies and their young (depending on the time of year), find out more about the conservation programme headed up by enthusiasts of the breed over the last thirty years and more, go for a carriage ride or a walk with a donkey fitted with a packsaddle.
+The cutest of all these breeds has to be the Baudet du Poitou, the Poitevin donkey.
+It instantly recognizable due to its highly distinctive long shaggy coat!
+At the Asinerie du Baudet du Poitou, an Echappées nature © site, you can pet the jennies and their young (depending on the time of year), find out more about the conservation programme headed up by enthusiasts of the breed over the last thirty years and more, go for a carriage ride or a walk with a donkey fitted with a packsaddle.
 In the summer, young children can even go for a gentle donkey ride!

 The Cabane de Moins: heaven for birds!

 Located at Breuil-Magné, north of Rochefort-sur-mer, the Cabane de Moins is sited in a 150 hectare no-hunting zone.
-This nature reserve is dotted with ponds, lakes and wet meadows which are ideal for wildlife that typically lives in wetlands.
+This nature reserve is dotted with ponds, lakes and wet meadows.
+They are ideal for wildlife that typically lives in wetlands.
 Shelducks and various duck species, great white egrets and even the hard-to-see otter make their home here!
 With the help of the hides positioned along the nature trail, you can observe, unseen, life on the reserve.
 If you want to know more about (or see more of) the local wildlife, take a guided walk or bicycle ride or head out at sunrise or sunset, where you’ll witness a swarming mass of life as the changing of the guard between nocturnal species and denizens of the day-time takes place.

 The Écomusée du Marais Salant: a place that’s literally the salt of the earth!